What We Nurture

 And then so — all of a sudden he didn’t want to kiss his girl cousins, I think. [laughs] But so the kissing is extra. [laughs] Blessing is blessing.

 [music: “Air & Ground” by Los Angeles Guitar Quartet]

-Ms. Tippett: So Sylvia, one thing following on that.
+Tippett: So Sylvia, one thing following on that.
 Lovingkindness meditation is also towards one’s self.
 You share a story in your writing about precisely that.
 But you share what you often say to yourself when you’re in a moment of anxiety.
-OK.
 So I think this is just great advice.
 I’m going to hang onto this: “Sweetheart, you are in pain.
 Relax.
 Take a breath.
 Let’s pay attention to what is happening.
 Then we’ll figure out what to do.”
-I think that’s a fabulous sentence for one’s self and for one’s children.
+I think that’s a fabulous — these are fabulous sentences for one’s self and for one’s children.